-Live from the #Storyteller Experience stage, McHugh provided insight on Major League Baseball’s strategies on how to capture authentic moments beyond what fans see on TV, enable athletes to build their own brand, and cater content to multiple generations of fans.
+Live from the #Storyteller Experience stage, McHugh provided insight on MLB’s strategies on how to capture authentic moments beyond what fans see on TV, enable athletes to build their own brand, and cater content to multiple generations of fans.

 On the purpose and strategy behind MLB Originals: